-Dinosaurs have already gone extinct but much information about them still remain-because of their fossils.
-Fossils don’t easily degrade or decompose; hence they are a good source of evidence about the prehistoric life on the planet.
+Dinosaurs have gone extinct, but much information about them remains because of their fossils.
+Fossils don’t quickly degrade or decompose; hence they are a good source of evidence about prehistoric life on the planet.

 In some instances, these fossils tend to be preserved in the most bizarre ways and the most unusual locations.

-Many paleontologists have been digging and discovering these dinosaur fossils from various geographical locations as earliest as 17th century till today.
+Many paleontologists have been digging and discovering these dinosaur fossils from various geographical locations as earliest as the 17th century till today.
 Excited to know them?

 Table of Contents